misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **genome_annotation_report_by_post**
 > V2reportsGenomeAnnotationReportPage genome_annotation_report_by_post(v2_genome_annotation_request)

-Get genome annotation reports by genome accession
+Get genome annotation reports by genome assembly accession

-Get genome annotation reports by genome accession.
-By default, in paged JSON format, but also available as tabular (accept: text/tab-separated-values) or json-lines (accept: application/x-ndjson)
+Get genome annotation reports by genome assembly accession, where each report represents a single feature annotated on the genome.
+By default, in paged JSON format, but also available in tabular (accept: text/tab-separated-values) or JSON Lines (accept: application/x-ndjson) formats.

 ### Example